 Real octopi, of course, have suction cups to keep their prey from wriggling away, a feature also used by many conventional grippers.
 Here, each suction cup has a tiny tube running from it to a Venturi valve that converts pressure to a vacuum.

 The biomimetic design also doesn’t require an additional sensor, even if it’s picking up a tomato or any other fragile good, because the force is applied evenly to the entire surface.

 One issue Festo wants to resolve prior to releasing this robo-kraken is modifying the suction control.

 “If not all the suction cups are attached, then you could have quite a lot of leakage,” Knubben says.
 “And the force could be stronger if tiny valves were used.”

-The gripper would be required to hold up to 3 kg with the BionicMotionRobot, so Knubben might have to spend some nights watching Animal Planet for the proper inspiration for this new problem.
+The gripper would be required to hold up to three kilograms with the BionicMotionRobot, so Knubben might have to spend some nights watching Animal Planet for the proper inspiration for this new problem.

 Biomimicry as a recognized discipline has only been around since biologist Janine Benyus published her book Biomimicry: Innovation Inspired by Nature in 1997.
 But the most well-known biomimetic innovation dates back four decades prior, when a burr sticking to a dog led to the creation of Velcro.
-Later, engineers would begin copying that unique textures of lotus leaves to creates surfaces that repel liquids and bacteria.
+Later, engineers would begin copying the unique textures of lotus leaves to create surfaces that repel liquids and bacteria.

 For Australian inventor Jay Harman, riding the organic wave isn’t a fad, but a way of life.
 He founded an engineering company that drew ideas from naturally occurring fluid systems a year before Benyus’ book, and hasn’t stopped since.